kaiguogit/fortinet-application-control-test/README.md

 # Application Control
- This is a interview test
+ This is a javascript test
 ## Usage
 1. User can search for application name for network signature.
 2. User can click on application name to see more detail.